Wayfinding

 This wayfinding system is inspired by Cookworthy’s Kingsbridge.
 From the earthy colour palette with cobalt highlights to typography reminiscent of the potters’ marks.
 It encourages you to explore just as Cookworthy once did.

-Three heads-up totems were installed to support foot traffic through the town, from the quayside market square, up through the climbing high street to the Cookworthy Museum housing the inspirational porcelain and local heritage resources.
+Trueform installed three totems to support foot traffic through the town.
+From the quayside market square, up through the climbing high street, to the Cookworthy Museum.
+The museum houses the inspirational porcelain and local heritage resources captured in the totems.